jaredscribe/jupyterlab/docs/source/user/files.rst

    :class: jp-screenshot
    :alt: Arrow pointing to the file browser in the upper left sidebar.

-Many actions on files can also be carried out in the File menu:
+Many actions on files can also be carried out in the File menu, which is opened with the keyboard shortcut (Alt-Shift-F?)

 .. image:: images/file_menu_top.png
    :align: center